spack/spack-tutorial/tutorial_environments.rst

 *Spack environments are a way to aggregate package installations for a project or other purpose*.

-It has by default an associated *view*, which is a single prefix where all packages from the environment are linked.
+They have by default an associated *view*, which is a single prefix where all packages from the environment are linked.
 Let's create a new environment called ``myproject``:

 .. literalinclude:: outputs/environments/env-create-1.out